JonJonTheFox/Rough-Terrain-Planning/README.md

 # LiDAR Point Cloud Classificacation Using Light Weight ML Algorithms on GOOSE dataset

-This project was built by Mathis Gaultier Doutre, Antoine Revel, and Yehonatan Mileguir.
+This project was built by Mathis Doutre, Antoine Revel, and Yehonatan Mileguir.
 Please have the GOOSE goose_3d dataset downloaded to use the scripts in this repository.